elastic/gsoc/readme.md

 * Create go package, that provides a common packet sniffing and filtering API
 * Support for Linux, MacOS, Windows (by integrating with WinPcap/WinPcap10/NPcap drivers)
 * Support for multiple receive queues
-* (Optional) Support for sniffers based on DPDK, netmap and others
+* (Optional) Support for sniffers based on DPDK, netmap, and others
-* Update packetbeat
+* Update Packetbeat

 #### Knowledge Prerequisites